gregology/gregology.github.io/timeline.md

 ### September

+🏠 Closed on my first property investment in line with my [de-urbanization predictions](/2019/09/musk-de-urbanization/)

+### August

 🇮🇪 Became an Irish citizen

-### August

 🐱 Hercie passed away, we were told that he would only have a couple of days to live in late June but he gave us another month of cuddles

 ### June

 🐱 Jazz passed away, she was purring to the last moment

+### May

+🏠 Shopify went remote first so we put an offer on a place in the country

+### March

+😷 Started working remotely

 ## 2019